Investment Property Depreciation Calculator

 Higher Estimate Tax Return

-You can calculate your estimates using the straight-line depreciation rate (prime cost) or the declining balance depreciation method (diminishing value).
+You can calculate your estimates using the straight-line depreciation rate (prime cost) or the declining balance depreciation method (diminishing value) and other declining balance methods.

 Once you’re happy with the potential deduction estimates, you can get in touch with one of our quantity surveyors, who will conduct a property inspection to note all the depreciable items.
 Following the inspection, you should expect your tax depreciation schedule within two weeks.